Generic Name: chlorothiazide (klor-oh-THYE-a-zide)

 Brand Name: Generic only.
 No brands available.

-Chlorothiazide tablets is used for:
+Chlorothiazide tablets are used for:

 Treating excess fluid buildup in the body caused by certain conditions or medicines.
 It may also be used to treat high blood pressure or other conditions as determined by your doctor.